-The TS experiments on small squids at 15kHz confirmed theoretical measurements and gave values of around - 36 dB for squid with a mantle length of 25cm.
-The sperm whale on-axis click would allow to detect a single 0.25m squid at a range of 1.2 to 2.2km depending on sea state noise levels, with a reasonable directional hearing.
-Large aggregation of squids would extend this range and allow the detection at several kilometres.
-Sperm whale usual clicks appear to be suited for mid-range echolocation on very low reflective and relatively small organisms like squids (< 1m), at ranges of at least several hundreds of meters.
+The TS experiments on small squid at 15 kHz confirmed theoretical measurements and gave values of around - 36 dB for squid with a mantle length of 25 cm.
+The sperm whale on-axis click would allow detection of a single 0.25 m squid at a range of 1.2 to 2.2 km depending on sea state noise levels, with a reasonable directional hearing.

+Large aggregations of squid would extend this range and allow detection at several kilometres.
+Sperm whale usual clicks appear to be suited for midrange echolocation on very low reflective and relatively small organisms (including < 1 m squid) at ranges of at least several hundreds of meters.

-The bistatic detection of echolocating and silent whales is possible through passive acoustics and ambient noise Imaging.
-Sperm whales seem to be a good candidate as an illuminating source, due to a broader low frequency spectrum and a more powerful broadband beam, Above Sea-state 2, detection needs filtering and/or higher resolution array.
+The bistatic detection of echolocating and silent whales is possible through passive acoustics and ambient noise imaging.
+Sperm whales seem to be a good candidate as an illuminating source, due to a broader low frequency spectrum and a more powerful broadband beam, Above Sea-state 2, detection needs filtering and/or a higher resolution array.

 Behavioural data are needed to build a proper 3D statistical model on whale positions and headings.
 Real conditions experiments are planned to validate these results.